 In this tutorial, we will show you how to install Slack on Debian 11.
 For those of you who didn’t know, Slack is one of the most popular collaborative communication platforms in the world.
-The way Slack works is to create channels for your teams, topics, customers, or coworkers. slack too features voice and video calls, file sharing.
+The way Slack works is to create channels for your teams, topics, customers, or coworkers. slack too features voice and video calls, and file sharing.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Slack on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of Slack on a Debian 11 (Bullseye).

 - A server running one of the following operating systems: Debian 11 (Bullseye).

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 non-root sudo useror access to the

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 sudo apt update sudo apt upgrade